-Her further pursuit of study at RWTH Aachen ended with her master design “Isle of Islay – Nature Observatory: Remembrance of a Forgotten Treaty between Man and Nature”, which received a special reward of BDA-SARP-Award 2016 and a nomination for the Euregional Prize (EAP).
-Between 2015-2017, she was assistant editor at ARCH+ Aachen and curated the Exhibition “Planetary Urbanism” in the German Pavilion at the UN Habitat III Conference in Quito.
+Her further study pursuit at RWTH Aachen culminated with her master design “Isle of Islay – Nature Observatory: Remembrance of a Forgotten Treaty between Man and Nature”, which received the BDA-SARP-Award 2016 and a nomination for the Euregional Prize (EAP).
+Between 2015-2017, she worked as assistant editor at ARCH+ Aachen and curated the Exhibition “Planetary Urbanism” in the German Pavilion at the UN Habitat III Conference in Quito.

-Since 2017, she is Research and Teaching Assistant at the Department of Theory of Architecture, RWTH Aachen.
-From time to time she contributes as a freelance editor for CITYMAKERS.
+From 2017 to 2020, she worked as Research and Teaching Assistant at the Department of Theory of Architecture, RWTH Aachen.
+From time to time, she contributes to CITYMAKERS as freelance editor.

 What do you value in being part of the CITYMAKERS China-Europe network?

 Zhen Zhang: “I value CITYMAKERS as:

 - an overview and barometer of ongoing tendencies, topics and actions taking place